Ryanhustler420/Node/README.md

 # Node
 Node fundamentals and Project

-`debugging` node inspect filename.js is use to debug inside console
+`node inspect filename.js` is use to debug inside console